derrickmaples/active-directory/README.md

 - Setup Domain Controller in Azure
   - Create a Resourse Group, Virtual Network and Subnet
   - Create a Domain Controller Virtual Machine

-- Step 2
+  - Create a Client Virtual Machine (Make sure to assign to the same region as the Domain Controller)
+- Set NIC of Domain Controller to static
 - Step 3
 - Step 4